 Did you know that we find three specific contexts where we find speaking in tongues in the Bible?

-Each of these three contexts in the Bible show us expressions of speaking in tongues that will represent a unique purpose.
+Each of these three contexts in the Bible shows us expressions of speaking in tongues that will represent a unique purpose.

-- Where is the gift of speaking in tongues in the Bible?
+- Where is speaking in tongues in the Bible?

-- How does the gift of tongues help us fulfill the Great Commission?
+- How does speaking in tongues help us fulfill the Great Commission?

-- How does the gift of speaking in tongues relate to the Baptism with the Holy Spirit?
+- How does speaking in tongues relate to the Baptism with the Holy Spirit?

-- How does the gift of tongues get used in the church?
+- How does speaking in tongues get used in the church?

-I know you want to know how to receive this gift and how to grow in using the gift of tongues, so let us understand this basic teaching about speaking in tongues first.
+I know you want to know how to receive this gift and how to grow in using the gift of tongues, so let us first understand this basic teaching about speaking in tongues.